jsecu/BOF-pack-1/README.md

 Prints the Effective AppLockerPolicy for the domain

 # TokenElevate
-Creates a process with winlogon's token(Includes Tcb Privilege enabled by default and other winlogon specific privileges)
+Creates a process with winlogon's token(Includes Tcb Privilege enabled by default and other winlogon specific privileges).
+Alternative way to elevate to SYSTEM from an administrative context without using the SCM.

 # PrivChanger
 Disable and Enable multiple token privileges in current or remote processes.